-As in national systems of government, international governance regimes, such as the UN System, the multilateral trading system embodied in the World Trade Organization (WTO), the European Union, or the human rights regime of the European Convention on Human Rights (ECHR), have all been established with an adjudicative mechanism alongside a legislative function to be executed by member states and their representatives through the regime’s political organs (Alvarez 2005; Boyle & Chinkin 2007; White 2016).
-Within global governance systems as well, international adjudicative bodies thus sit as “authoritative actors” (Alter 2011) alongside other, political-legislative bodies, which amount to more than the sum of their member states and are endowed with legislative or quasi-legislative powers that may result in a variety of law-making instruments, including treaties and binding resolutions, as well as non-binding declarations, decisions, and other forms of soft law instruments (Boyle & Chinkin 2007; White 2016).
-Like their national counterparts, these international judicial and political-legislative bodies carry out distinct but complementary roles and responsibilities (cf. Meuwese & Snel 2013) and form constitutive parts of a larger system of governance, whose values and goals (be they peace and security, rule of law, human rights, or economic integration) these bodies are expected to uphold and promote (REFS? von Bogdandy & Venzke 2012).
+As in national systems of government, international governance systems, such as the UN System, the multilateral trading system embodied in the World Trade Organization (WTO), the European Union, or the human rights regime of the European Convention on Human Rights (ECHR), all include an adjudicative mechanism alongside the legislative function fulfilled by member states and their representatives through the system’s political bodies (Alvarez 2005; Boyle & Chinkin 2007; White 2016).
+Thus, within global governance systems, international adjudicative bodies sit as “authoritative actors” (Alter 2011) alongside the political-legislative bodies, which amount to more than the sum of their member states and exercise legislative or quasi-legislative powers that may result in a variety of law-making instruments, including treaties and binding resolutions, as well as non-binding declarations, decisions, and other forms of soft law instruments (Boyle & Chinkin 2007; White 2016).
+Like their national counterparts, these international judicial and political-legislative bodies carry out distinct but complementary roles and responsibilities (cf. Meuwese & Snel 2013), forming the constituent parts of a larger system of governance the values and goals of which (be they peace and security, rule of law, human rights, or economic integration) they are expected to uphold and promote (REFS? von Bogdandy & Venzke 2012).
 International courts and political-legislative bodies are likewise often called on to address related topics and problems, while bringing to the fore discrete perspectives and interests in their attempt to shape international law and policy and regulate the operation of international actors and events.
 This state of play, in turn, inevitably dictates a relationship and a range of interactions and reciprocal effects between international political-legislative and judicial institutions with distinct political and legal relevance.
-Unpacking this relationship and the interactions through which it is practiced is crucial for understanding how contemporary global governance regimes are constituted and maintained and, particularly, for grasping how their different branches identify and position themselves vis-à-vis each other, as well as assessing their ability to carry out their distinct-but-complementary functions in pursuit of the goals underlying their overarching regime.
+Unpacking this relationship and the interactions through which it is practiced is crucial to understanding how contemporary global governance systems are constituted and maintained.
+It is especially important for grasping how their different branches identify and position themselves vis-à-vis each other, and for assessing their ability to carry out their distinct-but-complementary functions in pursuit of the goals underlying their overarching system.

-That said/be that as it may, the fundamental question of the relationship between international judicial and political-legislative institutions and the variety of interactions through which it is shaped and constructed are under-examined both theoretically and empirically.
+That said/be that as it may, the fundamental question of the relationship between international judicial and political-legislative institutions and the variety of interactions through which it is shaped and built are under-examined both theoretically and empirically.
 Thus far, scholarly works in the fields of international law (IL) and international relations (IR) have tended to study international legislative (or quasi-legislative) and adjudicative institutions such as those comprising the UN System—the UN Security Council (UNSC) and the UN General Assembly (UNGA) on the political-legislative front (Reisman 1988: 10; Zürn 2018: 140) and the International Court of Justice (ICJ) on the judicial front—as largely isolated entities or institutions.
 Need a sentence describing this body of literature???
-In contrast to the traditional tendency to study these (and similar) institutions in isolation, the proposed project starts from the standpoint that these UN organs are units of a complex, interdependent system of governance from which they cannot be severed, and through which they inevitably interact.
-This project thus adopts a relational approach, submitting that these entities do not exist absent relations and cannot be studied as presumptively detachable entities (Jackson and Nexon 1999: 302–304).
-Consequently, research efforts in the field should more rigorously focus on the relations and dynamic ties between these international political-legislative and adjudicative institutions as component parts of a greater whole (Jackson and Nexon 1999).
+In contrast, the proposed project starts from the standpoint that these UN institutions are units of a complex, interdependent system of governance from which they cannot be severed, and through which they inevitably interact.
+This project thus adopts a relational approach, positing that these entities do not exist absent relations and cannot be studied as presumptively detachable entities (Jackson and Nexon 1999: 302–304).
+Consequently, research efforts in the field should focus more closely on the relationships and dynamic ties between these international political-legislative and adjudicative institutions as component parts of a greater whole (Jackson and Nexon 1999).